 And finally, this insult is actually a favorite way to swear at someone here in France, and one you will hear (relatively) often.
 It is also very strong, so don’t just go about throwing it about: “Va te faire foutre!“

 ☞ READ MORE: Top French Swear Words to sound like a Parisian

-Note, these are insults specifically aimed at an antagonist, If you are looking for more general swear words (as is “Putain, I dropped a hammer on my foot”), check out my post on top French Swear words linked below.
+Note, these are insults specifically aimed at an antagonist, If you are looking for more general swear words (as is “Putain, I dropped a hammer on my foot”), check out my post on the best French swear words here.
+A bientôt!

 ¹ Featured Image: Samantha Hurley